How a Tech Integration project turned into Tech for Global Women in Berlin

 Word of mouth and two years of patient, dedicated volunteer coaching later, FrauenLoop has grown and expanded in the best of ways: to suit the needs of resident and immigrant women in Berlin.

 FrauenLoop operates in English: the better to keep our students and mentors from Germany, Egypt, Pakistan, Venezuela, Greece and Syria “at eye level” in terms of working in a second language for almost everyone.
 With the generous help of other tech industry insiders, I’ve responded to students’ and mentors’ questions with public workshops — about how to present oneself online, how to interview effectively, how to navigate salary negotiations, and how to find out about and pursue tech industry roles and technical skills that many women may only recently have learned about.

 Our learning tracks have expanded from one to three, and the first six FrauenLoop alumnae have been offered paid work from local German tech companies — as has a male volunteer mentor who’s also a refugee from Syria.
 A Turkish woman commenting after a recent session summarized her experience very simply;

 “I just realized that there is no competition — that’s actually what’s different here.
 No one is showing off.”

 FrauenLoop has gone from an integration program meant for refugee and German women, to a tech integration program for women from all over the world.
 I believe that FrauenLoop can bring to the tech industry what it is currently missing: different perspectives based on place of origin, age, family situation and — of course — gender.
 Global migration is making the whole world smaller, but computer algorithms built today often reinforce old stereotypes.
-This won’t change until minorities belonging to marginalized groups start entering the tech industry and building different algorithms, or, at the very least, challenging their uncritical use.
-At FrauenLoop, women share knowledge and naturally do what is most effective in making change: helping one another.
+This won’t change until people belonging to marginalized groups begin to enter the tech industry and build different algorithms, or, at the very least, challenging their uncritical use.
+At FrauenLoop, women share knowledge and do what is most effective in making change: helping one another.